mlittl/dev.na.bambora.com/source/includes/na/support_tls12/_php.md

 This will point your requests to the endpoint `'tls12-api.na.bambora.com'`.

 Please be advised that this endpoint is provided for a limited time, and is intended for integration compatibility testing only, and is not intended for any type of load tests.

-More details can be found on the [Bambora North America Knowledge Base](https://help.na.bambora.com/hc/en-us/articles/115015460087-TLS-Upgrade-TLS-1-2).